- Governments and cybersecurity

 - Ensure your antimalware software is up-to-date and active.
 Antimalware software will protect devices from malicious sites, security holes, viruses, ransomware, etc.

-Overall then, individuals play an important role when it comes to protecting themselves and their data online.
+Overall, individuals play an important role when it comes to protecting themselves and their data online.

-The onus isn’t just on the government and companies that store our data: each individual needs to take some responsibility too.
+The onus isn’t just on the government and companies that store our data: each needs to take some responsibility too.

 Are the government, corporations, and individuals all responsible for cybersecurity?